-NEI’s web site and NEI Go Mobile, our mobile application, take every reasonable precaution to protect our users' information.
-When you submit confidential information via this web site, your information is kept in a secure environment both online and off-line.
+NEI’s website and NEI Go Mobile application, take every reasonable precaution to protect user’s information.
+When you submit confidential information via our website, your information is kept in a secure environment both on and offline.
 Messages that you send to us by e-mail, however, may not be secure.
 If you choose to send any confidential information to us via e-mail, you accept the risk that a third-party may intercept and use this information.

 Changes to This Policy

 We will post any changes to this Policy on NEI’s website so that you always know what information we collect and how we use it.